Memory of the World

 - Mr Hedi Jallab (Tunisia)

-The terms of reference of the subsidiary bodies (at the date of printing) are set out below.
+The terms of reference of the subsidiary bodies are set out below.
 These may be revised at the discretion of the IAC.

 The Bureau comprises the chair, three vice-chairs and rapporteur as elected at every ordinary session of the IAC.
 Its main task is to maintain an overview of the Programme between IAC meetings and make strategic decisions in liaison with the Secretariat.
 It examines any pending issue referred by the IAC.
 It regularly reviews the use of the Memory of the World logo, which is one of the most important assets of the Programme and requires careful management.
 As needed, it liaises with national Memory of the World committees and monitors their growth and operation.